Theme: SOLIDARITY WITH THE POOR

 The word of the Lord.

-A reading from the first Letter of Saint Peter
+A reading from the second Letter of Saint Paul to the Corinthians

 The word of the Lord.